mfmezger/aleph-alpha-fastapi/README.md

 <h1>FastAPI Backend for Object Detection, Speech to Text and Aleph Alpha Connection</h1>
 This is a Backend POC for a Backend that allows to use Object Detection on Videos and Images using the HuggingFace Transformers library.
-In Addition this Backend connects to the Aleph Alpha AI.
+Aditionally this Backend connects to the Aleph Alpha AI.
 The Backend is written in Python using the FastAPI Framework.

 ## Installation of Dependencies
 Conda/Miniconda is recommended.
 This Project uses poetry for dependency management.
 To install poetry run: